linkerd/gsoc/rfc/2020/conformance-validation/mayankshah1607/rfc.md

 **linkerd stat**

-- Check if prometheus pod(s) is/are available
+- Check if Prometheus pod(s) is/are available
 - Check if controller pods are up and running
 - Check if the application pods are up and running
 - Issue stat cmd and validate output by checking for success rate and various latencies